Getting started with lists

 These first three lists are meant to be centralized sources of truth for you and your team members:- Relationships: Sources of Capital is an organization list that will help you/your team track key relationships with buyers and capital providers in one place.

-- Keep these relationships warm by setting up reminder triggers.
+- Keep these relationships warm by setting up reminder triggers to stay in touch if a certain amount of time passes since your last interaction.

-- Make sure to fill out this list first so that whenever you create a new opportunity list for a new project, you can easily bulk-create opportunities from the organizations in this list.
+- Make sure to fill out this list first so that whenever you create a new opportunity list for a new project (see Project Execution list templates below), you can easily bulk-create opportunities from the organizations in this list that fit the criteria for the new project.

 - Pipeline: Prospects is a separate organization list that will help you/your team track the progress of your prospects through the pipeline.

-- Keep these relationships warm by setting up reminder triggers.
+- Keep these relationships warm by setting up reminder triggers to stay in touch if a certain amount of time passes since your last interaction.

-- Send out personalized bulk emails to your prospects.
+- Send out personalized bulk emails to your prospects with the ability to attach files and hyperlinks as needed.

-- Make sure to also turn on email tracking.
+- Make sure to also turn on email tracking to gauge the effectiveness of your emails.

-- Set up an opportunity trigger so that once a prospect becomes a client, you make sure to track this client as an opportunity within the Pipeline: Projects list.
+- Set up an opportunity trigger so that once a prospect becomes a client, you make sure to track this client as an opportunity within the Pipeline: Projects list (see below).

 - Pipeline: Projects is an opportunity list that will help you track the overall progression of all client projects in one place.